Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 49 trips per day across both routes, equating to approximately 18 weekly trips per individual stop.
+On average, there are 49 trips per day across all routes, which equates to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport